 The historical vertebrate collection comes mainly from the 19th century.
-The majority of the population is made up of habit preparations from birds from all continents.
+The majority of the collection consists of habitus preparations of birds from all continents.
 Numerous species are represented in a few copies each.
 The mammalian collection has essentially only been built up since 1980.

 Today the scientific requirements and our own research determine the profile of the collection.